gtembry/301-daily-journal/LJ-code-301.md

 Today I learned about NODE.JS.
 I learned how to initialize my project using NPM to create and populate a package.json file. "nodemon" is also cool.

-# Learning journal code - day 8
+# Learning journal code 301 - day 8

 Today I learned about SQL.
 Structured Query Language.
 It has one singular purpose to interact with a database.

-## Learning journal code - day 9
+## Learning journal code 301 - day 9

 Today we learned about SQL joins and Relations.
 We had about about 6 hours of lecture today.
 Yeah.
 If anything, backend doesn't know anything about the front-end unless communicated with AJAX..
 I think I said that correctly, I'll ask Tomorrow.

-# Learning journal code - day 10
+# Learning journal code 301 - day 10

 Today I learned more about functional programming. .map, .flatten, yeah.
 Also, SQL joins makes more sense.
 Just a bit.

-## Learning journal code - day 11
+## Learning journal code 301 - day 11

 Today I learned about single page apps and client-side routing.
 We explored client-side route-based functionality.
 The purpose is to create a more efficient and modular single page web application.
 YES, to all of this.

-# Learning journal code - day 12
+# Learning journal code 301 - day 12

 Today I learned about RESTful Api.
 REpresentational State Transfer.
 It symbolizes a way a in building a back and front-end for your application to be scalable to have URLs.
 It's mostly about isolating responsibilities from the front-end and backend to not have them overlap in any way.

+## Learning journal code 301 - day 13

+Today I learned about Heroku deployment.
+Git and Heroku work hand in hand.
+Heroku is responsible for creating the app and github stores the source code for said app.